 Can Click Fraud Be Stopped?

 Yes.
-There are several solutions that you can use to prevent and stop click fraud in your affiliate marketing campaign.
+There are several solutions for preventing and stopping click fraud in your affiliate marketing campaign.

 • Completely block traffic from unidentified connections such as proxies or other tunneled sources.

-• Look for web browsers that resemble a program, such as “Python,” “PHP.”
-These categories of browsers show that a bot-generated the connection.
+• Look for web browsers that resemble programs, such as “Python” or “PHP.”
+These categories of browsers show that the connection was bot-generated.

 • Get a list of domains of referrers which were known to send lousy traffic earlier or produced fraudulent conversions.
 Blocking known “bad” traffic sources and bot IP’s is a practical approach for managing and preventing click fraud.